Agiled

 Common Trello complaints

 Not enough for business management.
-Users consistently report that Trello works for simple task tracking but falls short for running a business.
-No invoicing, no CRM, no time tracking, no proposals — the gaps force adoption of 4-6 additional tools, creating tool sprawl and integration headaches.
+Users report Trello works for simple task tracking but falls short for running a business.
+No invoicing, no CRM, no time tracking, no proposals.
+The gaps force adoption of 4-6 additional tools with no data integration between them.

 Power-Up dependency.
-Many useful features (time tracking, CRM views, reporting) require Power-Ups with their own subscriptions.
-The "unlimited Power-Ups" marketing is misleading — each Power-Up may cost $5-15/user/month separately.
+Useful features (time tracking, CRM views, reporting) require Power-Ups with separate subscriptions.
+The "unlimited Power-Ups" marketing is misleading when each Power-Up costs $5-15/user/month.

 Scaling limitations.
-Trello boards become unwieldy with 50+ cards.
-Large projects with many tasks outgrow the visual board format.
+Boards become unwieldy with 50+ cards.
+Large projects with dependencies, milestones, and subtask hierarchies are not well-supported.
 Teams managing complex work migrate to more structured PM tools.

 Reporting and dashboards

-Dashboard view on Premium.
-Trello Premium includes a Dashboard view with basic charts — card counts by list, cards per member, cards by due date, and cards by label.
-The reporting is board-level only — there is no cross-board analytics, no financial reporting, no time analysis, and no business metrics.
-Dashboard serves as a visual summary of board activity, not a business intelligence tool.
+Trello Premium includes a Dashboard view with basic charts: card counts by list, cards per member, cards by due date, and cards by label.
+The reporting is board-level only.
+No cross-board analytics, no financial reporting, no time analysis, no business metrics.
+Dashboard summarizes board activity, not business performance.

-Cross-module business reporting.
 Agiled's reporting spans CRM (pipeline analytics, revenue forecasts), projects (progress, time, budgets), financial (invoices, expenses, revenue), and HR (attendance, leave).
-Dashboard widgets visualize key business metrics.
+Dashboard widgets visualize key business metrics across all modules.

 Integration ecosystem